 Discuss with your Board Certified Plastic Surgeon

-To truly learn which procedure is best for you, you should meet with a board certified plastic surgeon.
+To truly learn which procedure is best for you, you should meet with a plastic surgeon.
 You should select a surgeon who is experienced in both procedures, so that he or she can give you the best advice.
-During your consultation, your surgeon will examine you to figure out how much excess fat you have and how much excess skin you have.
-This will determine whether you will get a better.
-Result with a tummy tuck or with liposuction.
-Perhaps you would do best with a combination of the two.

-If you would like to learn more about whether a tummy tuck or liposuction is right for you, contact New York City, Board Certified Plastic Surgeon, Dr. Matthew Schulman.
+If you would like to learn more about whether a tummy tuck vs liposuction is right for you, contact New York City Board Certified Plastic Surgeon, Dr. Matthew Schulman.